Review of: Chime

 Chime’s spending account is a basic checking account without paper checks or an interest rate.

 If you need to send someone a paper check, use Chime Checkbook.
-Through the app, go to your account to pay a bill, fill out the on-screen information, and Chime will process it for you by mailing a physical check to your recipient within three to nine business days.
+Through the app, go to your account to pay a bill and fill out the on-screen information, and Chime will process it for you by mailing a physical check to your recipient within three to nine business days.
 This service is free.

 Manage your funds, analyze your spending, transfer money between internal and external accounts and view all your transactions from the mobile app.